 The Difference Between Low Interest and 0% APR

-For instance, if you were approved for a credit card that possesses a 6-month 0% APR offer, then your first 6 months will incur no interest charges.
-This does not mean you have no payments for 6 months (that’s a different offer entirely), you are still required to pay the minimum balance but you won’t be charged interest.
-So if you rake up a $1,500 balance, on month seven you will be charged interest on that balance.
+For instance, if you were approved for a credit card with a six-month 0% APR offer, then your first six months will incur no interest charges.
+Note that you are still required to pay the minimum balance during that time, but you won’t have to pay interest.
+So if you charge $1,500 during that intro period, on month seven you will be charged interest on that balance.

-While credit cards can both offer 0% introductory APR and then follow up with low interest after the offer ends, it’s usually not the case.
-For these cards, once the offer expires, average to high interest typically takes its place and can range from 18% on up.
+While credit cards can offer 0% introductory APR and then follow up with low interest after the offer ends, it’s usually not the case.
+For these cards, once the offer expires, average to high interest typically takes its place.

 A low-interest rate on a credit card is anything below 10%.
 However, this can be a rarity since the average interest rate rests between 18% and 24%.
 Your rate will depend on your card company and a variety of other factors like your credit score health.

 A good interest rate on a credit card falls between 10% and 17.99%.
 Anything within this range beats the industry average for credit card holders which currently stands between 18% and 24%.

 Credit card holders who plan on holding a balance on their credit card for longer than 21 days should consider a low-interest credit card.
 In the event that you don’t pay off the balance during this time, you will be charged a generally lower percentage in interest between 10% and 17.99%.